abduljaleel/workshop-appflow-athena-quicksight/README.md

 *   Skip the Filters selection in the next screen and click 'Next'
 *   Click 'Create flow' in the 'Review and Create' screen
-*   This will create the flow named ' 'APTWorkshopAppflow'
+*   This will create a new flow connecting Slack and S3

 ![image](images/appflow-created.png)